 The last day of the festival in India is a day for honoring the close bond between siblings.
 Women come together and pray for the well-being of their brothers, and additional gifts are given as tokens of appreciation.
 Sometimes, family members travel long distances just to be with their siblings on this day.

 Regardless of the specific region, the central theme of Diwali remains the same: the victory of goodness, truth, and light over adversity.
-Although it has its roots in Hinduism, today it’s a holiday that transcends religion while bringing friends and family together in the name of love.
-Indian people around the world — from Australia and Pakistan to the United Kingdom and the United States — are lighting their diyas this month in preparation for the big day.
+Although it has its roots in Hinduism, today, it’s a holiday that transcends religion while bringing friends and family together in the name of love.
+Indian people around the world — from Australia to the United States — are lighting their diyas in preparation for the big day.